zhkaren/zhkaren.github.io/_pages/publications.md

 Job Market Paper
 ------

-  **ost-Sharing Reduction Subsidy: Who Benefits and How It Should be Financed**, Evidence from California Health Exchange
+**Cost-Sharing Reduction Subsidy: Who Benefits and How It Should be Financed**, Evidence from California Health Exchange

  With annual spending of $7 billion, the Affordable Care Act (ACA) Cost-Sharing-Reduction (CSR) subsidies offer additional benefits such as a lower deductible and a lower out-of-pocket maximum to eligible low-income enrollees who purchase any qualified plan on the exchanges.
 In October 2017, the government terminated the CSR payment, but still requiring insurers to offer such extra benefits.
 I investigate how CSR de-funding impacted insurers, consumers, and public spending.
 Combining individual-level claims data from a major insurer in California and individual-level enrollment data, I estimate a model of insurance demand and insurers’ competition.
 I find that CSR eligible households are significantly less price sensitive and more expensive for insurers to cover.
 Consequently, counterfactuals show that CSR de-funding discourages insurers’ on-exchange participation, and consumers are worse off due to increased net premiums.

 Working Paper
 ------